mariamisa/learn-redux/README.md

 --------------
 #### provider
 make redux store available to te rest of app
+* We've seen that our components can use the useSelector and useDispatch hooks to talk to the Redux store.
+But, since we didn't import the store, how do those hooks know what Redux store to talk to?

 ```javascript=
 import React from 'react'
 import ReactDOM from 'react-dom'